Bankrupting DoS Attackers: An Estimator with Broad Application

-Recall that our problem model (Section~\ref{s:problem}) is purposefully agnostic to the type of estimator used.
-However, we now describe one possible estimator.
+Assume good jobs are generated via a Poisson distribution with parameter $\lambda$, so that the expected interval length between good jobs is $1/\lambda$.
+Poisson job arrivals are one of the most commonly used statistical models, and are consistent with empirical findings~\cite{liu2001traffic,cao2003internet}.

-Consider an input where good jobs are generated via a Poisson distribution with parameter $\lambda$, so that the expected interval length between good jobs is $1/\lambda$.
-Let $P = \{k/\lambda: k \in \mathbb{Z}^+ \}$, i.e. P is the set of all points in time which are positive multiples of $1/\lambda$.\footnote{For simplicity, we assume exact knowledge of $\lambda$, but a constant factor approximation suffices for the analysis below.} Then, for any interval $\intvl$, let:
+For simplicity, we assume exact knowledge of the Poisson parameter $\lambda$, but a constant factor approximation suffices for the analysis below.
+For an interval $\intvl$, let $\ell(\intvl)$ be the length of $\intvl$.
+Then, for any interval $\intvl$, set